thiagojcb/DuneTriggerAlgs/README.md

 ## More details on the structs
 ### TriggerPrimitive
 This struct represent hits, it contains:
- - The time of the hit
+ - The start time of the hit
  - The time of the peak ADC
  - The time over threshold
  - The channel number of the hit